Adobe Experience Manager

 Who uses Adobe Experience Manager?

-According to our data, Adobe Experience Manager is used on thousands of sites, including such established ones as ibm.com, samsung.com, and cisco.com.
+According to our data, Adobe Experience Manager is used on thousands of sites, including microsoft.com, ibm.com, and samsung.com.

 Is Adobe Experience Manager used on government websites?